supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

    code .
    ```

-10. In the `benchmark.parameters` file, replace the first four lines with your values:
+10. In the `benchmark.parameters` file, replace the first four lines with the values which you copied in step number 14.

     ```bash
     export OPENAI_API_KEY=[Your Azure OpenAI API key]